It’s not enough just to have a clear company vision. You also need well-defined business goals to help your team translate that vision into reality.

 Of course, setting your goals is only part of the challenge.
 You also need to communicate these goals with your current team and new employees, develop systems to reach your objectives, and find ways to measure your progress.
 It’s also essential to regularly review your goals at least once a year to make sure they’re still aligned with your strategy.

 Don’t worry—there are resources to help with these next steps, too!
-Here are a few to get you started:
+Here are a couple to get you started: